skygaze-ai/bot-python/README.md

 # Bluesky Python Bot Tutorial

-This folder contains a starter template for creating a bot on Bluesky.
+This repository contains a starter template for creating a Python bot on Bluesky.

 ## Set Up